2Pillows/college_projects/README.md

-# college_projects
+# misc_projects

-A collection of some college work utilizing a variety of languages and tools.
+A collection of smaller projects utilizing a variety of languages and tools.